surachno/aem-protocol/docs/partner-pitch-limewire.md

 # AEM Protocol — LimeWire (LMWR) Partner Pitch

-The image shows the result.
+> The image shows the result.
 The manifest proves how it got there.

 ## Summary

 AEM Protocol is a lightweight system for tracking how AI-generated images evolve over time.

-It introduces:
+It combines:
 - visible edit states
 - signed provenance
 - simple trust signals

-Designed for platforms where **creation, remixing, and ownership matter**.
+It is designed for platforms where **creation, remixing, ownership, and storage** all matter.

 ---